 - Applicants from other degree subjects containing a significant element of psychology, may also be considered on a case-by-case basis.

-- If English is not your first language, you will need to hold a minimum of IELTS band 6.5, with no component score below 6.0.
+- Entry Requirements for EU/international students: As above (or the equivalent international qualification).
+If English is not your first language, you will need to hold a minimum of IELTS band 6.5, with no component score below 6.0.

 Tuition fees (2019 start)

 - Part time – £2,900 (year 1)